 By: Stan Moore, Michigan State University Extension

-So what are the areas that we should look for loss on our farm?
-Four key areas were examined at the recent "Shrink your Feed Shrink" programs put on by the Michigan State University Extension Dairy Team.
+Four key areas were examined at the recent "Shrink Your Feed Shrink" programs put on by the Michigan State University Extension Dairy Team.
 The areas of impact include: Harvest, Packing, Covering, and Feed-out.